 - Set the minimum and maximum values to 1 and 100.

-You can also customize the resulting message to be more informative by entering
+You can customize the resulting message to be more informative by entering

 your own message in the

 Quality assurance can make data entry easier as well as more robust.
 For example, if you use a list of options to restrict data entry, the spreadsheet will provide you with a drop-downlist of the available items.
-So, instead of trying to remember the initials of all your trainers, you can just select the right option from the list.
+So, instead of trying to remember the workshop title abbreviation, you can just select the right option from the list.

 Before doing any quality control operations, save your original file with the formulas and a name indicating it is the original data.
 Create a separate file with appropriate naming and versioning, and ensure your data is stored as values and not as formulas.
 Because formulas refer to other cells, and you may be moving cells around, you may compromise the integrity of your data if you do not take this step!

-readMe (README) files: As you start manipulating your data files, create a readMe document / text file to keep track of your files and document your manipulations so that they may be easily understood and replicated, either by your future self or by an independent researcher.
-Your readMe file should document all of the files in your data set (including documentation), describe their content and format, and lay out the organizing principles of folders and subfolders.
+readme (README) files: As you start manipulating your data files, create a readme document / text file to keep track of your files and document your manipulations so that they may be easily understood and replicated, either by your future self or by an independent researcher.
+Your readme file should document all of the files in your data set (including documentation), describe their content and format, and lay out the organizing principles of folders and subfolders.
 For each of the separate files listed, it is a good idea to document the manipulations or analyses that were carried out on those data.
 Cornell University’s Research Data Management Service Group provides detailed guidelines for how to write a good readMe file, along with an adaptable template.

 Bad values often sort to bottom or top of the column.
 For example, if your data should be numeric, then alphabetical and null data will group at the ends of the sorted data.
 Sort your data by each field, one at a time.
 Scan through each column, but pay the most attention to the top and the bottom of a column.
 If your dataset is well-structured and does not contain formulas, sorting should never affect the integrity of your dataset.

-Let’s try this with the Date tab in our messy spreadsheet.
+Let’s try this with the Dates tab in our messy spreadsheet.
 Go to that tab.
 Select Data then select Sort

 When you do this sort, do you notice anything strange?